-It is essential to wear a respirator, gloves and safety glasses before working with epoxy.
+It is essential to wear a respirator, gloves, and safety glasses before working with epoxy.
 Mix both epoxy resin and hardener according to the manufacturer’s instructions.
 Use mini pumps that are sold with both parts of the epoxy.
 These pumps provide the exact mixture of both resin and hardener for the proper cure and full application of the product.
 Using a mixing stick, stir the mixture for two minutes into a clean plastic container such as a reused cottage cheese or butter tub.

-Step 2: Prepare the Surface
+Step 2 - Prepare the Surface

 Be sure bonding surfaces are clean.
 If in doubt, clean each surface with acetone.
 Be sure surfaces are completely dry to get good adhesion from the epoxy.
-Epoxy products will also specify how to prepare different surfaces, such as different species of wood, metal and other materials.
+Epoxy products will also specify how to prepare different surfaces, such as different species of wood, metal, and other materials.
 Be sure to follow the manufacturer’s instructions for these applications.

-Dry fit the pieces to be bonded to insure a tight fit.
+Dry fit the pieces to be bonded to ensure a tight fit.
 Using either the mixing stick or a stiff brush, apply the resin/hardener mixture as neatly as possible to both surfaces that are to be glued together.
 You can either use clamps or screws to secure the two surfaces together.
 Use rags or a metal scraper to remove excess epoxy that oozes out of the joints before it hardens.
-Using a clean piece of wood or the metal scraper provide a seal of epoxy along the joined pieces.
+Using a clean piece of wood or the metal scraper, provide a seal of epoxy along with the joined pieces.
 This will also solidify the joint and lock out moisture, making the joint weatherproof for outdoor applications.

-Step 5: Final Finish
+Step 5 - Final Finish

 Whether the final finish is of paint or varnish, several coats will be necessary for a satisfactory finish.
 If painting, be sure to use a good primer as an undercoat before applying a final paint finish.
 If using varnish, apply the first coat of 50% varnish and 50% mineral spirits.
 When this coat is thoroughly dry, apply the second coat of 75% varnish and 25% mineral spirits.
 Finally, apply a 100% coat of varnish when the previous coat is thoroughly dried.
 For an even smoother finish, rub the varnish coat out with steel wool.